BillWang04/US_State_Power_Outage/README.md

 ## NMAR
 State whether you believe there is a column in your dataset that is NMAR.
 Explain your reasoning and any additional data you might want to obtain that could explain the missingness (thereby making it MAR).
 Make sure to explicitly use the term “NMAR.”

+**CAUSE CATEGORY DETAIL**: CAUSE.CATEGORY.DETAIL
+All the NAN values in CLIMATE.CATEGORY.DETAIL could be NMAR because the type of disaster may affect whether or not the data could be collected.
+For instance, a severe weather event like heavy rain and hail could occur at the same time and obscure the real cause of the damage.
+Because of this uncertaintity, this data may not have been collected for certain types of causes which may have coincided.
+This would cause the missingness of the data to be dependent on what kind of event was occuring and thus it would depend on itself making it NMAR.

 ## MAR
 Present and interpret the results of your missingness permutation tests with respect to your data and question.
 Embed a plotly plot related to your missingness exploration; ideas include:
 • The distribution of column